 MVHR - Most Frequently Asked Questions

-Is MVHR The Right Vent Strategy For You
+FAQ - Is MVHR The Right Vent Strategy For You

 Typically, the minimum ventilation rate is calculated by multiplying the total internal floor area by 0.3 l/s/m².
-The boost rate is calculated by assigning the following vent rates to each wet-room, and then adding them together. (kitchen 13l/s, bathroom 8l/s, utility 8l/s, WC 6l/s)
+The boost rate is calculated by assigning the following vent rates to each wet room and then adding them together. (kitchen 13l/s, bathroom 8l/s, utility 8l/s, WC 6l/s)

 During the summer months, there is a summer bypass system.
 This means that the intake air will not be tempered as it is diverted around the heat exchange block.
 This can help in reducing the indoor temperature.

-MVHR units can run with the windows open, however this will make the unit less efficient during the winter months.
+MVHR units can run with the windows open.
+However, this will make the unit less efficient during the winter months.

-MVHR systems are designed to ventilate your home; it does not actually heat your home.
-The two operate completely independently.
-However, the benefit is that you do not lose the heat you’ve paid to be generated like you would with a standard ventilation system, as the MVHR system will recover up to 95% of this heat energy
+MVHR systems are designed to ventilate your home; it does not heat your home.
+The two operate entirely independently.
+However, the benefit is that you do not lose the heat you’ve paid to be generated as you would with a standard ventilation system, as the MVHR system will recover up to 95% of this heat energy

 There is very little maintenance with our MVHR units.
-We recommend that you check your unit filters annually.
+We recommend ventilation servicing and that you check your unit filters annually.
 The filters can either be cleaned or replaced.
 However, this will depend on the environment in which you live and how clean the air in your home is.

-- How is the system controlled?
-The minimum requirement for controlling the MVHR system would be to have a manual boost switch for each wet-room.
+The minimum requirement for controlling the MVHR system would be to have a manual boost switch for each wet room.
 But the unit can also be controlled via humidistats, PIR sensors and wireless switches.

 8. How long is the payback period?